 About the Author.
 Sam Faddis is a retired CIA officer and former US Army combat arms officer.
 He spent decades undercover in the Middle East and South Asia.
 He retired from the CIA in 2008 as head of the CIA’s WMD anti-terrorism unit.

 The CIA War in Kurdistan: The Untold Story of the Northern Front in the Iraq War, by Sam Faddis, Casemate, Philadelphia & Oxford, 2020.
-Available in hardcover, audio, and Kindle on Amazon.com.
+Available in hardcover and audio.